Anita Conti

-Anita Conti (Անիթա Գոնթի; née Caracotchian) (17 May 1899 – 25 December 1997) was a French-Armenian explorer and photographer, and the first female oceanographer in her country.
+Anita Conti (Անիթա Գոնթի; née Caracotchian) (17 May 1899 – 25 December 1997) was a French-Armenian explorer and photographer, and the first female oceanographer in France.

 Between the two World Wars, she began drawing the first fishing maps, when only navigation charts were available.
-Her scientific activity helped to rationalize deep-sea fishing practices and revolutionized aquaculture.
-But from the 1940s onwards, she became concerned about the effects of industrial fishing on halieutic resources and ecosystems.
+Her scientific activity helped to rationalise deep-sea fishing practices and revolutionised aquaculture.
+From the 1940s onwards, she became concerned about the effects of industrial fishing on halieutic resources and ecosystems.

 Biography

-Childhood
+Early life and education

 Anita Beatrix Marthe Caracotchian was born on 17 May 1899 in Ermont, Seine-et-Oise.
-Her father was Léon (Leven) Caracotchian, a physician in the field of obstetrics of Armenian origin who owned a clinique in Paris.
-He was born on the 5th of May 1870 in Andrinople (today Edirne, Turkey) and passed away on the 18th of January 1956 in Saint-Michel-sur-Orge, Essonne.
-Her mother was Alice Albertine Lebon, a French upper middle class lady.
+Her father was Léon (Leven) Caracotchian, a physician in the field of obstetrics of Armenian origin who owned a clinic in Paris.
+He had been born on 5 May 1870 in Andrinople (today Edirne, Turkey) and died on 18 January 1956 in Saint-Michel-sur-Orge, Essonne.
+Her mother was Alice Albertine Lebon, from a French upper middle class background.
 Anita had one brother, Stéphane.

-She spent her childhood being educated at home by different tutors and travelled with her family.
+Caracotchian spent her childhood being educated at home by different tutors and travelled with her family.
 In Brittany and Vendée, Anita regularly embarked with fishermen who awakened in her a great taste for the sea.

-During the First World War, the family moved to the Island of Oleron where she initiated herself to photography, sailing and reading.
+During the First World War, the family moved to the Island of Oleron where she took up photography, sailing and reading.

 Work as a book binder and journalist

 After moving to Paris age 19, she wrote poems and started binding books.
 Her unique style was imbued with her Oriental travels and readings.
-For example, she used skins dyed according to recipes learned in the Caucasus.
+She used skins dyed according to recipes learned in the Caucasus.
 These creative innovations attracted the attention of many collectors and amateurs.

 Her Parisian workshop notably welcomed Pierre Mac Orlan, who nicknamed her "the one who listens to books speak".
 Before ending her career as an art bookbinder in 1939, she was rewarded with numerous prizes in prestigious London, Paris, New York and Brussels salons, such as the Salon d’Automne or the Salon des Arts Décoratifs.

-On the 4th of January 1927, Anita Conti married Marcel Conti, an embassy attaché in Vienna.
-For a time, they lived in the 16th arrondissement in Paris and their house was thought to be home to monkeys, birds, foxes, toucans...
+On 4 January 1927, Anita Caracotchian married Marcel Conti, an embassy attaché in Vienna, and took his surname.
+For a time, they lived in the 16th arrondissement in Paris and their house was thought to be home to monkeys, birds, foxes and toucans.
 He left her free to travel and write her own reports.
-Thus, in 1934, she published an investigation on oyster beds.
+In 1934, she published an investigation on oyster beds.
 Anita Conti also worked as a journalist for Le Figaro, L'Illustration; Neptuna; Mer et Colonies; Eve, le journal idéal de la femme or even for Le République.